Pennsylvania State Capitol: House Chamber

-The lower house of the bicameral General Assembly, the House of Representatives, has 203 members, elected for a term of 2 years, and presided over by the Speaker of the House.
+The lower house of the bicameral General Assembly, the House of Representatives, has 203 members, elected for a term of two years, and presided over by the Speaker of the House.
 The House Chamber, or Hall of the House, is the largest of the three chambers at 90 ft wide and 120 ft long.
-It is located on the south side of the rotunda.
+The floor is sloped from the second floor entrance, to enhance the acoustics, and descends 34 ft 4 in towards the Speaker's rostrum.

-The House Chamber was designed with an Italian Renaissance theme.
+The House Chamber was designed with an Italian Renaissance theme..
+Marble paneling from the French Pyrenees extends 6 to 9 ft from the floor along the side's of the chamber giving the room a cream and buff color scheme.
 William B. Van Ingen created the fourteen circular, stained-glass windows in the House Chamber, and Abbey painted its five murals.
-The largest of the murals is situated behind the Speaker's rostrum.
-Named the Apotheosis of Pennsylvania, it depicts 28 famous Pennsylvanians.
+The largest of the murals, named the Apotheosis of Pennsylvania, is situated behind the Speaker's rostrum and depicts 28 famous Pennsylvanians.

 Senate Chamber

 The Senate is the upper house of the state legislature and has 50 members, elected to four-year terms.
 The Senate is presided over by the President of the Senate, who is also the Lieutenant Governor.
 The 95 by 80 ft Senate Chamber, or Hall of the Senate, is the second-largest chamber and was designed with a French Renaissance theme.
 It is located on the north side of the rotunda, opposite the House.
+The color scheme of the chamber is green and gold, with Connemara marble paneling along the walls.
 Violet Oakley painted the murals in the Senate Chamber.
-Ingen also made 10 stained-glass windows for the Senate Chamber.
-Both the House and Senate Chambers are on the second floor, each with an entrance on the upper third and fourth floors leading to a press and media gallery.
+Ingen also made ten stained-glass windows for the Senate Chamber.

-The only green marble ever found in Ireland is in Connemara, Galway.
-The marble is from the pre-Cambrian era so that tells us it is over 500 million years old.

-Earthquakes created the horizontal and vertical lines in the marble.
-The Streamstown Marble quarry in Clifden, Galway is the oldest of the Connemara marble quarries.
-It was opened in 1822 by the Joyce Family.
-The Joyce name was to become synonymous with Connemara Marble supplying buildings with Ireland’s marble.

-In 1895, New York marble merchant Robert C Fisher imported large quantities to the States.
-It adorns many buildings, especially churches and cathedrals.
-The most famous examples in America can be seen in the Senate Chamber and Senate Post Office of the State Capital Building, Harrisburg, Pennsylvania.

-In the Galway quarry, there is a pocket of a rare Connemara marble called Irish Jade.
-All the walls and door frames of the Senate Chamber of the Capitol Building in Harrisburg, Pennsylvania are done in a variety of Irish Jade marble.
-It was installed in 1901.

-It is the finest example of Connemara marble in any public building in the world.